Shades of red: Cantaloupe melon

-Pink

-The web color pink is a light tint of red, but is often considered to be a basic color term on its own.

-Salmon pink

-This color which represents the pinkish tone of salmon is called salmon in Crayola crayons.
+The color cantaloupe melon is a representation of the color of the interior flesh of a cantaloupe, the most commonly consumed melon.

+The first recorded use of melon as a color name in English was in 1892.

-This color was introduced by Crayola in 1949.
-See the List of Crayola crayon colors.
+In 1958, melon was formulated as one of the Crayola colors.

 Cardinal red

 Cardinal red, also called cardinal, is a vivid red, which gets its name from the cassocks worn by cardinals.
 The bird takes its name from the color.

-Apple red

-Apple red is the color of the peel of an apple.

-Zarqa

-Zarqa is the hue between red and vermillion.

-Ponceau

-The color poppy red is named after the poppy flower.

-Poppy red is a shade of pink-red.
-Lieutenant-Colonel John McCrae, a Canadian officer and surgeon in World War I, wrote possibly history's most famous wartime poem, called "In Flanders Fields", written in 1915.
-It helped the poppy (Papaver rhoeas) become a symbol of remembrance for soldiers who have died during the conflict and later conflicts.

-Batorange

-The color batorange is a nuance of Orange Nectar Bat species, Lonchophylla robusta.
-It is a dark red-orange, dark vermilion, rufous color.

 Carmine

 The color carmine is a vivid crimson.
 In its pigment form it mostly contains the red light with wavelengths longer than 600 nm, i.e. it is close to the extreme spectral red.
 This places it far beyond standard gamuts (both RGB and CMYK), and its given RGB value is a poor approximation only.